It was a beautiful sunny day in Colorado. I was feeling happy working at home with my three ROTTWEILERS.

 My Rotties stared at me, titling their heads, happiness wilting.

 Walking back into the large dinning room, skimming over the huge glass table with seated high back turquoise chairs, the appointed art eased my eyes.
-Hearing water spilling startled me, “it’s a pedestal fountain, how lovely, I thought.”
+Hearing water trickling startled me, “it’s a pedestal fountain, how lovely, I thought.”

 Nothing was familiar!